Welcome to our site!

 King Cole was one of thousands of abandoned pets put out on the streets of Newark to fend for themselves.
 These cats become homeless through no fault of their own.
 They are tossed into dangerous situations when people decide they no longer want them.
 Imagine being so frozen with fear for weeks until you are so hungry and thirsty that you risk everything to go and find something just to survive, but often fail.
 Even if a cat does find a scrap on the ground or in the garbage or manages to drink from a dirty water puddle, he then has to try to find someplace safe to sleep which is just about impossible.
 And while that cat is searching for all of these things bear in mind there are many more out there competing for the same resources.
 Or the male cats fight over the female cats, which is how cats like Cole end up badly battered and in life-threatening situations.

-When Cole was first trapped for TNVR (Trap, Neuter, Vaccinate, Return), he behaved like a feral so he was going to be returned if he recovered from his injuries.
+When Cole was first trapped for TNVR (Trap, Neuter, Vaccinate, Return),by Barbara, he behaved like a feral so he was going to be returned if he recovered from his injuries.
 His face was blown up with infection from bite wounds and abscesses and he was close to sepsis.
 He was given antibiotics for a long time for the infection, neutered, and vaccinated.
 He was also tested for FIV/FELV and was FIV positive (feline immunodeficiency virus).
 FIV makes cats more susceptible to illness, but FIV+ cats can lead long, healthy lives.
 FIV is only spread through deep puncture wounds (biting), not food, water or litterbox sharing.
 Fighting is more common among cats that aren't spayed and neutered and during these fights, many die from running into a busy street, a backyard with a dog or succumbing to infection from wounds.
 This was the harsh reality for Cole and it remains so for all street cats.
 Cole fought for many years and managed to rule his territory, hence the name King was added to his moniker (given to him by someone who loved him dearly - his foster) and it fit perfectly.
 Luckily, Cole decided to let his guard down while he was being nursed back to health and made it known that he was a friendly cat.
 In most cases, that means he was once someone's pet.

 Things were finally looking up for Cole.
 He was initially fostered by his rescuer until he got better and then he went on to be fostered by someone who also adored him.
 He was a lovable, grumpy old man, estimated to be about 13-15.
 Together, his people found Cole an amazing forever home.
 Everyone was so excited that he could finally settle in and live a life of comfort, with nothing but love for the remainder of his years.
 Unfortunately, his happily ever after was cut short when his health began to deteriorate rapidly.
 As a result of his medical prognosis and careful consideration of the veterinarian's advice, it was determined that the best thing for our King Cole was to humanely help him cross over.